-- The water temperature (Figure 1) ranged from a minimum of 1.01 °C to a maximum of 11.59 °C, with temperature generally decreasing over the deployment period. - While there appears to be little correlation with stage, there was noticeably less diurnal temperature variation during periods of increased stage or runoff, presumably due to precipitation, cloud cover and lower daytime ambient air temperatures.
+- The water temperature (Figure 1) ranged from a minimum of -0.06 °C to a maximum of 5.11 °C, with temperature generally decreasing over the deployment period. - There appears to be little correlation with stage.

-- Throughout the deployment period pH values (Figure 2) ranged from a minimum of 4.72 to a maximum of 5.54 with all the values falling well below the recommended range (6.5 9.0) for the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life. - The background pH of this stream is normally lower than the lower limit of the recommended range. - During this deployment period, the inverse correlation with stage that is sometimes obvious is less evident with little recorded change in pH.
+- Throughout the deployment period pH values (Figure 2) ranged from a minimum of 4.92 to a maximum of 5.95 with all the values falling well below the recommended range (6.5 9.0) for the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life. - The background pH of this stream is normally lower than the lower limit of the recommended range. - During this deployment period, the inverse correlation with stage that is sometimes obvious is less evident, with little recorded change in pH.

-- The specific conductivity (Figure 3) ranged from a minimum of 13.8 μ S/cm to a maximum of 17.1 μ S/cm over the deployment period. - Specific conductivity appears to be correlated with increases in stage. - In the graph below three distinct examples are evident where specific conductivity spikes slightly during the rising leg of the hydrograph. - Otherwise, there is little variation in the specific conductivity throughout the deployment period.
+- The specific conductivity (Figure 3) ranged from a minimum of 16.5 μS/cm to a maximum of 25.0 μS/cm over the deployment period, with a slight increase over the deployment period, typical of an increase in basal groundwater flow during the winter months. - Specific conductivity appears to be correlated with increases in stage. - In the graph below five distinct examples are evident where specific conductivity spikes slightly during the rising leg of the hydrograph.

-- The dissolved oxygen (Figure 4) values ranged from a minimum of 10.43 mg/L to a maximum of 13.63 mg/L over the deployment period.
-With the percent saturation ranging between 89.7 and 100.7. - Dissolved oxygen (mg/L) is generally inversely proportional to water temperature. - Throughout the deployment period dissolved oxygen values consistently fell above the upper limit recommended by CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life (cold water/other life stages above 6.5 mg/L; cold water/early life stages above 9.5 mg/L). - Based upon the fact that Dissolved Oxygen % Saturation had minimal change over the deployment period, we can be confident that the Dissolved Oxygen mg/L values are accurate.
+- The dissolved oxygen (Figure 4) values ranged from a minimum of 12.07 mg/L to a maximum of 13.97 mg/L over the deployment period.
+With the percent saturation ranging between 91.6 and 97.5. - Dissolved oxygen (mg/L) is generally inversely proportional to water temperature. - Throughout the deployment period dissolved oxygen values consistently fell above the upper limit recommended by CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life (cold water/other life stages above 6.5 mg/L; cold water/early life stages above 9.5 mg/L). - Based upon the fact that Dissolved Oxygen % Saturation had minimal change over the deployment period, we can be confident that the Dissolved Oxygen mg/L values are accurate.

-- The turbidity values (Figure 5) ranged from a minimum of 0.0 NTU to a maximum of 78.0 NTU. - During this deployment period, an effort was made to place the instrument away from the plunge pool and the influences of turbulent water. - The highest turbidity was recorded just hours prior to removal of the instrument.
-This corresponds with high flows and a significant rain and wind storm.
-As no grab sample data is available for removal, it is uncertain if this is an actual turbidity event, or the result of air entrainment from the increased flow. - It was also noted that upon removal of the instrument, there was a significant accumulation of algae on the sensors.
-This may have resulted in some false-positive turbidity measurements during the latter third of the deployment period.
+- The turbidity values (Figure 5) ranged from a minimum of 0.0 NTU to a maximum of 7.5 NTU. - During this deployment period, an effort was made to place the instrument away from the plunge pool and the influences of turbulent water. - Turbidity was minimal during this deployment period, with only three brief events recorded during high flow events near the beginning of the deployment period.

-- The stage or water level ranged from a minimum of 0.98 m to a maximum of 1.20 m.
-The flow or discharge ranged from a minimum of $0.12 \text{ m}^3/\text{s}$ to a maximum of $1.56 \text{ m}^3/\text{s}$ (Figure 6). - The increase in stage and flow is resultant from precipitation events. - Stream flow and discharge are within normal range.
+- The stage or water level ranged from a minimum of 0.99 m to a maximum of 1.26 m.
+The flow or discharge ranged from a minimum of 0.15 m/s to a maximum of 2.16 m/s (Figure 6). - The increase in stage and flow is resultant from precipitation events. - Stream flow and discharge are within normal range.